niven/mergesort/README.md

 I wanted to do some C for fun, and also finally implement a sort that uses another sort in it's inner loop.
 This was something that I've always read was a thing sorting algorithms do for performance.
 Then it got a bit out of hand.
 Now I'm implementing interesting sort algorithms and doing benchmarking.
 So yes, the internet is filled with benchmarks, sorting algorithms and the like, but I find that reading a high level description and looking at some graphs doesn't do it for me.

 # TODO
+- timsort doesn't have "Gallop Mode" for merge_hi() yet
 - stdlib merge/heap return -1 on error and apparently qsort can't fail :) So find some way to put that in the main_template.c
 - print_array could also be generic (maybe have a tostring somewere)
-- gen_random_structs should be able to generate data that is random,zigzag asc/desc, organ pipes, equal numbers, sorted subranges etc.
+- gen_random_structs should be able to generate data that is random (check),zigzag asc/desc(check), organ pipes, equal numbers(check), etc.
-- extend benchmarking script to benchmark (merge)sorts with inner sorts at different block_widths and different inner ones
-- extend benchmarking script to use different input data (random, saw, subsorted, ..)
+- create a benchmark.conf file that specifies a series of benchmarks to run, and the parameters for each one

 # Sorting algorithms